strongloop/loopback-example-access-control/README.md

 $ git clone https://github.com/strongloop/loopback-example-access-control
 $ cd loopback-example-access-control
 $ npm install
-Manually change credential of `mycloudant` in server/datasources.json to your cloudant credential
+Go to server/datasources.json and change the credential of `mycloudant` to your cloudant credential.
 $ node .
 ```